TrAyZeN/youtube-downloader/README.md

 - [Installation](#installation)

 # What is youtube-downloader?
-youtube-downloader is a website made using expressjs that lets you download youtube videos to mp3 or mp4 format.
+youtube-downloader is a simple single page website running under nodejs using express that lets you download youtube videos to mp3 or mp4 format.

 # Requirements
 - [Node.js](https://nodejs.org/)